keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-17-debt-snowball-vs-debt-avalanche.md

 ---

-If you've got a mountain of debt, there are two awesome ways to squish it - _the Debt Snowball_ and _the Debt Avalanche_.
+If you've got a mountain of debt, there are two awesome ways to shred it - _the Debt Snowball_ and _the Debt Avalanche_.
 Read on to learn how to choose which is right for you and what to do if you can only pay your minimums.
 If you're already well-versed, check out the end of the post for an awesome spreadsheet to show how much better Debt Avalanche is.

 ## Debt Snowball vs Debt Avalanche